rapidsai/raft/docs/source/raft_ann_benchmarks.md

 #### Container Usage

-The containers can be used in two manners:
+The container can be used in two different ways:

-1. **Quick benchmark with single `docker run`**: The docker containers already include helper scripts to be able to invoke most of the functionality of the benchmarks from docker run for a simple and easy way to run benchmarks.
-To use the containers in this manner, use the following commands:
+1. **Automated benchmark with single `docker run` (ease mode)**: Helper scripts are included to ease the procedure of running benchmarks end-to-end:

-For GPU systems, where `$DATA_FOLDER` is a local folder where you want datasets stored in $DATA_FOLDER/datasets and results in `$DATA_FOLDER/result` (we highly recommend `$DATA_FOLDER` to be a dedicated folder for the datasets and results of the containers):
+For GPU systems, where `$DATA_FOLDER` is a local folder where you want datasets stored in `$DATA_FOLDER/datasets` and results in `$DATA_FOLDER/result` (we highly recommend `$DATA_FOLDER` to be a dedicated folder for the datasets and results of the containers):

 ```bash
 docker run --gpus all --rm -it \